Did you know?

 Share the information in the Introduction and ask:

-Explain that many older persons have been responsible for promoting human rights all over the world.
+Explain that people of all ages make important contributions to society.
+In fact, many older persons have been responsible for promoting human rights all over the world.
 Can they name any?
 What have they done?

 Here are some examples: https://www.biographyonline.net/people/famous/human-rights.html